Active retirement groups

 Retirement Planning Council of Ireland

-The Council aims to prepare people for the period of their lives which begins after they retire from work.
-It develops and organises preparation for retirement and life changing courses, helping them to become aware of the advantages and problems of retirement.
+The Council aims to prepare people for life after they retire from work.
+It develops and organises preparation for retirement and life-changing courses, helping them to become aware of the advantages and problems of retirement.

 ALONE

-ALONE supports vulnerable older people providing temporary or permanent housing and combatting isolation and loneliness in society.
-Volunteers and staff work with older people in ALONE’s dedicated housing projects and in the community.
+ALONE supports vulnerable older people by providing temporary or permanent housing and combatting isolation and loneliness in society.
+Volunteers and staff work with older people in ALONE’s dedicated housing projects and the community.

 Friends of the Elderly

-Friends of the Elderly is a charity that brings friendship and social opportunities to the elderly, especially those who live alone.
-Its volunteers visit the elderly in their homes in the Greater Dublin area.
+A charity that brings friendship and social opportunities to older people, especially those who live alone.
+Its volunteers visit people in their homes in the Greater Dublin area.

 Family Carers Ireland